-- shared for second opinions or for continuity of care. - Radiology services should provide plain radiography, ultrasound services (and computerised tomography scan).
-Services should be established to provide fluoroscopy studies including specific pathways for contrast enhanced examination of the GI tract. - Imaging protocols, radiation protection measures and quality assurances should be of a high standard. - Services should consider providing fluoroscopy studies during all the weekdays between 9am to 5pm. - All neonatal X-rays should be reported by radiologist within the next working day. - There should be clearly defined escalation pathways for emergency and specialist referral - There should be a weekly multi-disciplinary meeting with paediatrician/neonatologist and radiologist. - Neonatal network services ensure access to imaging modalities including fluoroscopy studies at LNU where it is not available locally
+- should be employed. - Radiology services at LNU Trusts should have robust and diagnostic quality links for PACS and Radiology Information System (RIS) with SCU and NICU hospitals so that images can be shared for second opinions or for continuity of care. - Radiology services should provide plain radiography, ultrasound services (and computerised tomography scan).
+Services should be established to provide fluoroscopy studies including specific pathways for contrast enhanced examination of the GI tract. - Imaging protocols, radiation protection measures and quality assurances should be of a high standard. - Services should consider providing fluoroscopy studies during all the weekdays between 9am to 5pm. - All neonatal X-rays should be reported by radiologist within the next working day. - There should be clearly defined escalation pathways for emergency and specialist referral - There should be a regular multi-disciplinary meeting with paediatrician/neonatologist and radiologist. - Neonatal network services ensure access to imaging modalities including fluoroscopy studies at LNU where it is not available locally.